 The camí de cavalls is a 185km historical trail that goes all the way around the island of Menorca along its coastline.
-It runs through ravines, wetlands, cultivation areas and connects the old watchtowers, lighthouses and trenches.
+It runs through ravines, wetlands, and cultivation areas and connects the old watchtowers, lighthouses, and trenches.

 Gastronomy in Menorca

-The island’s capital and second largest natural harbor in the world, after Pearl Harbor.
-The maximum depth ranges over 48km and the minimum in 15km.
+The island’s capital and second-largest natural harbor in the world, after Pearl Harbor.
+The maximum depth ranges over 48km and the minimum is 15km.
 It was the first British shipyard outside its borders.

-What are the most interesting visits in Mahon?
+What are the most interesting visits to Mahon?

 - La Mola fortress: at the mouth of the port.